Sorenon/Action-System/docs/Internal/Pipeline.md

-The more I document and explore how the backend should work the more it mimics a basic rendering pipeline.

 When an input event enters the pipeline it can cause zero or more events at every stage.
 These events need to be cleaned up / processed by their creators once they have been used and can sometimes be fed back into the same system.

 As the input backend increases in complexity we could end up adding more systems and connections between systems.